-For the 2023 monitoring event, QA/QC evaluations were completed for the analytical results of the original sample and their respective duplicate sample, as outlined in Section 3.5.
-The duplicate sample results for the analyzed parameters satisfied the criteria of the QA/QC evaluations, with the exception of boron and chloride.
-Although QA/QC exceptions were identified, the results were within acceptable laboratory data quality criteria.
-Thus, the groundwater chemical results for the above-noted parameters for the relevant monitoring events may be incorporated into the database for interpretation.
+For the 2024 monitoring event, QA/QC evaluations were completed for the analytical results of the original sample and their respective duplicate sample, as outlined in Section 3.5.
+The duplicate sample results for the analyzed parameters satisfied the criteria of the QA/QC evaluations, with the exception of boron.

+Although a QA/QC exception was identified, the results were within acceptable laboratory data quality criteria.
+Thus, the groundwater chemical results for the above-noted parameter for the relevant monitoring events may be incorporated into the database for interpretation.
 As such, the relevant sample results were deemed to be representative of conditions at the time of sampling.